alphagov/govuk-frontend/docs/contributing/github-actions.md

 ## Move complicated logic outside of the workflow

-Try to run any complicated logic in scripts outside the GitHub workflow, this allows us to test them using our regular test suite.
+Try to run any complicated logic in scripts outside the GitHub workflow, as this allows us to test them using our regular test suite.

 Bad: